Gallium (68Ga) gozetotide: Medical uses

-Development
+History

+In the early 2000s, researchers began exploring the use of PSMA as a target for imaging and therapy.
+The first PSMA-targeted radiotracer was developed using a different radioactive element, technetium-99m.
+This radiotracer, called 99mTc-MIP-1404, showed promise in preclinical studies but did not perform well in clinical trials.

+In 2011, researchers started investigating the use of gallium-68, a different radioactive element, as a more suitable alternative for PSMA-targeted radiotracers.
+In 2013, the first Ga-PSMA radiotracer was developed by researchers at DKFZ in Germany, and it showed promising results in early clinical studies.

+Since then, Ga-PSMA has been extensively studied in clinical trials, and it has been found to be a highly effective imaging agent for detecting prostate cancer lesions.
+It is now widely used in clinical practice, particularly for patients with recurrent prostate cancer and those with high-risk disease.

 Initially gallium (68Ga) chloride solution injections used for radiolabelling, in 2019 European Pharmacopoeia mentions gallium (68Ga) DOTATOC injection for radiolabelling and PET imaging.

-Ga 68 PSMA-11 is co-developed by University of California, Los Angeles and University of California, San Francisco, they conducted phase III clinical trial.
-In December 2020, the drug was first approved by US Food and Drug Administration (FDA) for PET imaging.
+Ga 68 PSMA-11 was co-developed by researchers at University of California, Los Angeles and University of California, San Francisco, who conducted a phase III clinical trial.
+In December 2020, the drug was first approved by the US Food and Drug Administration (FDA) for PET imaging.

 Mechanism of action

 Gallium (68Ga) gozetotide binds with prostate-specific membrane antigen (PSMA).
 This binds to cells that express PSMA, including malignant prostate cancer cells.
 The radioactive isotope of gallium, 68Ga is responsible for emitting β+ radiations and X-rays.
 This helps in recording images by positron emission tomography (PET) and CT scan.

 Society and culture

 Legal status

 On 13 October 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Locametz, intended for the diagnosis of prostate cancer.
 The applicant for this medicinal product is Novartis Europharm Limited.
 Locametz was approved for medical use in the European Union in December 2022.